Zeno++: Robust Fully Asynchronous SGD: Methodology

 \begin{definition}(Approximated Stochastic Descent Score) Denote $f_s(x) = \frac{1}{n_s} \sum_{j=1}^{n_s} f(x; z_j)$, where $z_j$'s are i.i.d. samples drawn from $\SM$, where $\SM \neq \DM_i, \forall i \in [m]$, and $n_s$ is the batch size of $f_s(\cdot)$.
 For any gradient estimator~(correct or Byzantine) $g$, model parameter $x$, learning rate $\gamma$, and a constant weight $\rho > 0$, we approximate its \textit{stochastic descent score} as follows:

-\end{definition} In brief, \texttt{Zeno++} is a computationally efficient version of \texttt{Zeno+} which uses this \textit{approximated stochastic descent score}, combined with lazy updates.
+where $x$ is a stale version of model on the server. \end{definition} In brief, \texttt{Zeno++} is a computation-efficient version of \texttt{Zeno+} which reduces the computation overhead via two techniques: \textit{approximated stochastic descent score}, and lazy updates of the validation gradient $v$.
 The detailed algorithm is shown in Algorithm~\ref{alg:zeno_plusplus}.
-Compared to \texttt{Zeno}, we highlight several new techniques in \texttt{Zeno++}~(Algorithm~\ref{alg:zeno_plusplus}), specially designed for asynchronous training: 1) re-scaling the candidate gradient~(Line 6); 2) first-order Taylor's expansion~(Line 7); 3) hard threshold instead of comparison with the others~(Line 7); 4) lazy update for reducing the computation overhead~(Line 9).
+Compared to \texttt{Zeno}, we highlight several new techniques in \texttt{Zeno++}~(Algorithm~\ref{alg:zeno_plusplus}), specially designed for asynchronous training: 1) re-scaling the candidate gradient~(Line~(\ref{zeno_plusplus:normalize})); 2) first-order Taylor's expansion~(Line~(\ref{zeno_plusplus:taylor})); 3) hard threshold instead of comparison with the others~(Line~(\ref{zeno_plusplus:taylor})); 4) lazy update for reducing the computation overhead~(Line~(\ref{zeno_plusplus:lazy_update})).